c3lang/c3-web/src/content/docs/Language Common/cinterop.md

 fn void main()
 {
     // This will call the "puts"
-    // function in the standard c lib. puts("Hello, world!");
+    // function in the standard C lib. puts("Hello, world!");
 }
 ```